IN THIS SECTION

 ADN Program Philosophy of Nursing

-(2) Faculty share the philosophy that the practice of an Associate Degree nurse is demonstrated in four basic roles: member of the profession, provider of patient-centered care, patient safety advocate, and member of the health care team.
-Faculty believe that there are eight tools or skills that are essential to carrying out the four basic practice roles.
-These skills we describe as threads that are woven through the curriculum.
-They are critical thinking/nursing process, patient safety, life span issues, cultural awareness, therapeutic communication, concepts of teaching and learning, technology skills, and pharmacotherapeutics.
-Faculty believe the curriculum should flow from fundamental concepts of care to integrated care and the focus of instruction should be on nurse-patient interactions.
+Faculty share the philosophy that the practice of an Associate Degree nurse is demonstrated in four basic roles: member of the profession, provider of patient-centered care, patient safety advocate, and member of the health care team.
+Faculty believe there are fourteen tools or skills that are essential to carrying out the four basic practice roles.
+The skills described as threads, are woven throughout the curriculum.
+They are safety, cultural competency, ethics, communication, technology skills, civility, global health, self-care, professionalism, caring, coordination, collaboration, advocacy, and service excellence.
+Faculty believe the curriculum should flow from fundamental concepts of care to integrated care and the goal of instruction should be client focused.

-(3) Nursing education is a process whereby individuals simulate knowledge, develop potential, and establish a value system.
-The responsibility of faculty is to develop desired outcomes, build a curriculum to promote learning/development of competencies, develop admission criteria, and manage the learning environment.
+Nursing education is a process whereby individuals simulate knowledge, develop potential, and establish a value system.
+The responsibility of faculty is to develop admission criteria, develop desired outcomes, build a curriculum to promote learning/development of competencies, and manage the learning environment.